CZ-NIC/pyoidc/doc/howto/rp.rst

     c = Client(client_authn_method=CLIENT_AUTHN_METHOD)

-The first choices is really not yours.
+The first choice is really not yours.
 It's the OpenID Connect Provider (OP) that has to decide on whether it supports dynamic provider information gathering and/or dynamic client registration.

 If the OP doesn't support client registration then you have to statically register your client with the provider.
 Typically this is accomplished using a web page provided by the organization that runs the OP.
-Can't help you with this since each provider does it differently.
+I Can't help you with this since each provider does it differently.
 What you eventually must get from the provider is a client id and a client secret.